alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Ensure the active subscription is set to that you are using for the new DSG environment using the command: `Set-AzContext -SubscriptionId "DSG Template Testing"`

-- Run the `./Create_Data_Server.ps1` script, providing the following information when prompted.
+- Run the `./Create_Data_Server.ps1` script, providing the DSG ID when prompted.

-  - First two octets of the address range (e.g. "10.250")

-  - Third octet of the address range (e.g. "64" for "10.250.64")

-  - DSG ID, usually a number (e.g. for DSG9 this is just "9")

-- The deployment will take around 20 minutes.
-Most of this is deploying the virtual network gateway.

 - The deployment will take around 15 minutes to complete